willthames/ansiblefest2018/slides/slides.md

 ---

-# Kubernetes as a common language
+# Kubernetes: a common language

 Kubernetes allows the specification of common characteristics of applications and services: